Blog 5 Renters 5 Find 5 [Updated October 2022] The 8 Cheapest Neighbourhoods To Rent In The City Of Toronto

 Average rent in the City of Toronto

-As you can probably see, average rent prices vary greatly across the City of Toronto.
-Typically, the closer you get to Downtown, the more prices go up, but this also isn’t a hard and fast rule.
-There are bargains to be found in every part of the city, and prices can vary a lot even within neighbourhoods.
-To give you a better sense of rent in the city and how it compares to the rest of the GTA, here’s a quick breakdown of average rent for one-bedroom, unfurnished rentals across the Greater Toronto Area, as of October 2022.
+To give you a better sense of rent in the city and how it compares to the rest of the GTA, here’s a quick breakdown of average rent for one-bedroom, unfurnished rentals across the Greater Toronto Area, as of May 2023.
 For more insights into rental rates in the GTA and across Ontario, be sure to check out and download our monthly rent reports.

 Where is the cheapest rent in the City of Toronto?